kevinolega/callcentertrainingtips/_posts/2021-03-08-success-obstacle.md

 The fact that you put etc means you want more.

-The first step is to identify what you want.
+The first step is to identify what you want to accomplish.

-What's the first order of business for you.
+What's the first order of business for you?

 Do you want a business or a house?